vesoft-inc/nebula-importer/README.md

 * `{your-config-file}`: Replace with the absolute path of the local YAML configuration file
 * `{your-csv-data-dir}`: Replace with the absolute path of the local CSV data file.

-> Note: It is recommended to use relative paths in files.path.
-But if you use a local absolute path in `files.path`, you need to carefully check the path mapped to Docker with this path.
+> Note: It is recommended to use relative paths in `files.path`.
+But if you use a local absolute path, you need to carefully check the path mapped to Docker with this path.

 ## TODO